michelfernandez/cove/site/content/english/enterprise.md

 {{< side-by-side top=8 bottom=12 img=enterprise-01 mobile-top=12 mobile-bottom=6 img-width=440 img-position=right img-alt="Eine Skribble Success Managerin steht mit ihrem Expertenwissen gerne zur Seite." >}}
 {{% markdown %}}
-Immer persönlich
+We're there for you
-für Sie da
+every step of the way
 ---
-Wir stehen Ihnen mit Expertenwissen und zur Seite, von der Evaluation über das Onboarding bis zur Nutzung.
+We'll support you with our expertise every step of the way, from evaluation to onboarding and using Skribble.

-- Persönlicher Customer Success Manager
+- Personal Customer Success Manager
-- Unterstützung beim Onboarding
+- Onboarding support
-- Priority Zugang zum technischen Support (E-Mail, Telefon, Chat)
+- Priority technical support (e-mail, phone, chat)
 {{% /markdown %}}
 {{< /side-by-side >}}